-- Parents cannot afford the children to go to the schools due to poverty.
+- Parents cannot afford for their children to go to school due to poverty.

 - Children have been forced to become child soldiers

-- Child trafficking that includes forcing the children to work as housemaids, market workers and in brothels is occurring
+- Child trafficking that includes forcing the children to work as housemaids, market workers, and in brothels is occurring there

-- There is often no local school in the home village of children and parents cannot afford the transportation to schools in other villages
+- There is often no local school in the home village of these children and parents cannot afford the transportation to go to schools in other villages

 - In some schools, children are beaten for infractions such as not doing their homework